 Most DAWs will have some kind of frequency analyser.
 In Logic there is an excellent Multimeter plugin which does frequency spectrum analysis and various other useful things like loudness metering and checking stereo phase coherence.

-Here’s a snapshot of how my track looks in the spectrum analyser:
+Here’s a snapshot of how my track looks in Ableton’s spectrum analyser:

 The big peak around 50Hz is the kick drum.
 The area from around 2kHz to 10kHz seems slightly recessed – I wouldn’t want to massively boost this area as it could make the track sound brittle or tinny, but it does confirm my sense that a gentle lift here might even things out.
 There also are a few strong peaks around the 1kHz area, which might benefit from a little cut – or at least, I’d want to avoid boosting that area too much.

 Another important area to look at is the very low end, below 20-30Hz.
-These frequencies are infrasonic, so will be mostly inaudible, and they use up valuable headroom, so I usually apply filtering to roll them off.
+These frequencies are infrasonic, so will be mostly inaudible, and they use up valuable headroom, so I tend to use a high pass filter to roll them off.
 In this track, you can see that the level around 20-30Hz is similar to or even higher than the level in the high mids and highs (2-10kHz), so this very low sub is definitely something we should try to reduce.

 The same principle applies to frequencies above 16kHz or so, towards the top of the human hearing range.
 If you can see a lot of energy in this area in the spectrum analyser, then some filtering here might be sensible.
 In my track at the high end, the frequency plot drops off upwards of around 10kHz, so there’s nothing I can see that needs fixing here.